rgilks/comprehendo/README.md

 * **State Diagram**: Visual representation of the text generation process.
 [View State Diagram](docs/text_generator_state_diagram.md)

+## Terminology

+- **Exercise**: The general term used in the codebase for any learning activity generated for the user.
+This could include various formats in the future.
+- **Quiz**: The specific type of exercise currently implemented, consisting of a reading passage, a multiple-choice question, and four answer options.
+User-facing text may refer to these as "Practices" for a friendlier tone.
+- **Practice**: The user-facing term for an Exercise/Quiz, used in UI elements.

 ## Technology Stack

 - **Next.js**: ^15.x (`package.json` has exact version)